Mandarin Oriental Tokyo Nihonbashi 38th floor spa vitality pool with Tokyo skyline view

 The wider context

 Mandarin Oriental, Tokyo sits within our broader Top 20 Hotels in Tokyo for a Solo Retreat list.
-It scored an aggregate 9.7/10 across the three editorial criteria — competitive against the field but, on a solo retreat-specific factors, the angle above is what earned its rank.
+It scored an aggregate 9.7/10 across the three editorial criteria, competitive against the field but, on a solo retreat-specific factors, the angle above is what earned its rank.
 For the alternatives in the same Tokyo neighbourhood, see Nihonbashi, Financial District and adjacent.
 For a different city entirely, see the related lists below.

-If you have already chosen the dates, our editor recommends booking the room twelve weeks ahead.
-The best suites with the right view orientation go first, and inventory for the popular months is quoted in months, not weeks.
-Suite-level rooms with private plunge pools or terraces — the ones that earn this rank — are typically the first to sell out.
+If the dates are locked in, secure the room around the three-month mark.
+The view-facing suites disappear earliest, and high-season inventory moves on a timescale of months, not weeks.
+Suite-level rooms with private plunge pools or terraces, the ones that earn this rank, are typically the first to sell out.

 Read next